unik-name/docs.unikname.network/docs/how-to-secure-your-uns-network-node.md

 ---
 ---

-# How to Secure Your UNS.network Node?
+# How to Secure Your unikname.network Node?

 When running an <brand name="uns"/> node, especially a Network Player/Delegate Node, you should consider your server's security as your main priority.
 We assume you completed all the steps as [outlined in the previous guide](/setting-up-uns-node/).